IBM/BluePic/README.md

 <br>
 ## Project Structure
 * `/BluePic-iOS` directory for the iOS client.
-* `/BluePic-iOS/BluePic/Configuration` directory for configuring Bluemix services keys
+* `/BluePic-iOS/BluePic/Configuration` directory for configuring Bluemix services keys.
 * `/NodeStarterCode` directory for the server artifact that is deployed to Bluemix.
 * `/img` directory for images for this README.

 <br>
 ## Architecture/Bluemix Services Implementation
 The following architecture is utilized for BluePic.
 For authentication, Mobile Client Access with Facebook Authentication is implemented.
 For profile and photo metadata, the Cloudant SDK is integrated.
-Finally, to actually store user photos and host them in a container, Object Storage is utilized.
+Finally, for photo storage and hosting, Object Storage is utilized.

 <p align="center">
 <img src="img/architecture.PNG"  alt="Drawing" height=350 border=0 /></p>